A constrained optimization approach to nonlinear system identification through simulation error minimization: Numerical examples

-{Table~\ref{fig:wh_example_test} shows that a generic iteration of Algorithm~\ref{alg:cap} is more computationally intensive than a single BPTT iteration used in LSTM and GRU training.
-However, it requires significantly fewer iterations overall, resulting in a reduced total training time.
-This efficiency can be attributed to the absence of vanishing gradient issues.}
+Concerning computational effort, the columns time/iter and time/epoch in Table~\ref{tab:wh_example_full} report the average computation time per iteration of Algorithm~\ref{alg:cap} and per epoch of BPTT, respectively.
+From these results, we observe that a single iteration of Algorithm~\ref{alg:cap} is more computationally demanding than one BPTT epoch for LSTM and GRU training.
+However, training NNOEs with Algorithm~\ref{alg:cap} requires significantly fewer iterations overall, resulting in a lower total training time.
+This improvement is primarily due to the absence of vanishing gradient issues.